Sign up to receive e-newsletters, discounts and promotions

 Restrooms and showers, dump station, laundry facilities, LP gas, fire pits and firewood, ice.
 Playground, Horseshoes, Rally Barn, game room with darts and pool table.
 ECO-FRIENDLY, PET FRIENDLY

-Boots Motel is located at The Crossroads of America (the intersection of historic U.S. Route 66 and Route 71).
+Boots Motel is located at The Crossroads of America – the intersection of historic U.S. Route 66 and Route 71.
 Built in the 1940s, this icon of Route 66 is once again open for tourists after a hiatus of nearly 20 years.
+You can experience what automobile touring was like "back in the day."

 Rooms are restored to their 1940s era appearance with hardwood floors, ceramic-tile showers, built-in dressers and air conditioning.
 There are no TVs, but we have kept a promise made by Arthur Boots, the original owner: “A radio in every room.”